How To Transplant Tomatoes

 I use the post hole diggers to dig out a hole that is at least twelve to eighteen inches deep and about twelve inches wide.

-dig tomato hole with post hole diggerstomato planting hole
+tomato planting hole

 After I have finished digging a deep enough hole, I add two handfuls of compost to the bottom of the hole.